 We use Zen for our subtheme for our Drupal 6 sites and I've used Bootstrap for non-Drupal projects and love it.
 Got excited about a Drupal theme built on Bootstrap, but was disappointed to see no version for 6.
 Yet another reason I need to upgrade our sites... wish it weren't so daunting (lots of custom modules).

-In reply to by Jason (not verified)
+In reply to Need to upgrade by Jason (not verified)

 I know, the curse of custom